Korean-Japanese working with installation, performance and composition, residing in Huddersfield.

 Selected installations include: the way they are (Yorkshire Sculpture Park, 2019, UK), composition of happiness (Spanien19C, 2019, Denmark), kosetsu (Stedelijk Museum, 2019, Amsterdam), ploughs and harrows (Konfrontation Festival, 2018, Austria), listening with the city (Internationales Musikinstitut Darmstadt, 2018, Germany), odds and ends (Bunkier Sztuki Gallery, 2018, Poland), loiner or (Industrial Museum of Leeds, 2018, UK), Object Migration (Avant Art Festival + Sanatorium Dź wię ku, 2017, Poland) and 1→ 5 (Uppsala Art Museum, 2016, Sweden).

-Ryoko Akama is supported by PRS Foundation’s Women Make Music 2020, currently writing piano works for Philip Thomas and Another Timbre, as well as a recipient of Develop your Creative Practice grant 2021.
+Ryoko Akama is currently supported by PRS Foundation’s Women Make Music 2020, writing piano works for Philip Thomas and Another Timbre, as well as a recipient of Develop your Creative Practice grant 2021.